Ram Prasad Bismil: Contact with Somdev

 As an 18-year-old student, Bismil read of the death sentence passed on Bhai Parmanand, a scholar and companion of Har Dayal.
 At that time he was regularly attending the Arya Samaj Temple at Shahjahanpur daily, where Swami Somdev, a friend of Paramanand, was staying.
 Angered by the sentence, Bismil composed a poem in Hindi titled Mera Janm (en: My Birth), which he showed to Somdev.
 This poem demonstrated a commitment to remove the British control over India.

 Lucknow Congress

-Bismil left school in the following year and travelled to Lucknow with some friends.
+Bismil left school in the following year and travelled to Lucknow with few friends.
 The Naram Dal ("moderate faction" of the Indian National Congress) was not prepared to allow the Garam Dal to stage a grand welcome of Tilak in the city.
 They organised a group of youths and decided to publish a book in Hindi on the history of American independence, America Ki Swatantrata Ka Itihas, with the consent of Somdev.
 This book was published under the authorship of the fictitious Babu Harivans Sahai and its publisher's name was given as Somdev Siddhgopal Shukla.
 As soon as the book was published, the government of Uttar Pradesh proscribed its circulation within the state.